-The front panel of UPS, consisting of a high resolution TFT screen together with 5 function keys, allows the complete monitoring of the UPS status including all measurements related to UPS operation.
+The front panel of UPS, consisting of a 4 lines alphanumeric display, 7 status lamps, plus 5 function keys, allows the complete monitoring of the UPS status.
 The mimic flow diagram helps to comprehend the operating status of the UPS.
-By using the function keys the operator can move on menus and change some parameters.
-Touch-screen operation is also possible.
+By using the function keys operator can moves on menus and change some parameters.

-Figure 3.1 Control panel oft the UPS
+Figure 3.1 Control panel oft he UPS

-L1 : Maintenance bypass switch
+L1 : Maintenance bypass switch on indicator lamp

 L2 : Load on bypass indicator lamp

 L3 : Input voltage indicator lamp

 L4 : Rectifier run pilot lamp

-L5 : Battery operation indicator lamp

-L6 : Load on UPS indicator lamp

-L7 : Output switch on indicator lamp
+L5 : Battery operation indicator lamp L6 : Load on UPS indicator lamp L7 : Output switch on indicator lamp

-There are 5 control buttons on the UPS Front panel, ENTER button provides selection decleration, up and down buttons to surf on menus, (+) and (-) buttons are used for adjustments or option selection.
+There are 5 control buttons on the UPS Front panel, ENTER button provides selection, up and down buttons to surf on menus, (+) and (-) buttons are used for adjustments or option selection.